 - 1. Technology advances: Higher order modulation, massive MIMO, beamforming, carrier aggregation, multiple user MIMO are some of the features in LTE that are improving spectral efficiency of LTE.
 This has the dual effect of improving system capacity, but also cell edge bit rates suitable for FWA.
 5G adds further improvements to spectral efficiency by leaner air interface design. - 2.
 Spectrum is the lifeline of wireless access.
 New spectrum has become available in mid band and higher bands.
 This spectrum offers wider channels and thus order of magnitude higher throughput than traditional cellular and PCS bands.
-LTE also allows use of unlicensed frequencies in 5 GHz band in conjunction with licensed bands to further uplift data rates. - 3.
+LTE also allows use of unlicensed or semi-licensed frequencies in 5 GHz band and 3.5 GHz CBRS in conjunction with licensed bands to further uplift data rates. - 3.
 As more and more network operators include FWA in their consumer offerings, a device and terminal ecosystem has developed.
 FWA offerings started in developing countries where high speed wireline infrastructure is lacking.
+That has helped to nurture the FWA ecosystem for everyone.
+One of the most important factors is formation of global ecosystem driving economies of scale.
+CPE price is a big factor in overall business case and hence it is important to have global economies of scale.

-That has helped to nurture the FWA ecosystem for everyone. - 4.
-Governments realize the productivity gain and development effects of broadband connection availability to all citizens.
+4. Governments realize the productivity gain and development effects of broadband connection availability to all citizens.
 Governments at many levels (federal, state, city) want to encourage deployment of high-speed home broadband in their jurisdictions.
 US federal government CAFII initiative is an example of subsidizing build out of rural broadband networks.
 CAFII program encourages network operators to ramp up broadband deployments in un/under served, mostly rural or exurban areas.
+RDOF (Rural Digital Opportunity Fund) focuses on areas unserved at 25/3 in traditional price cap territories and provides \$16B funds to serve ~6M potential home locations with speed tiers of 25/3, 50/5, 100/20, 1000/500 Mbps (Downlink/Uplink).

-Fixed Wireless Access Network
+3. Fixed Wireless Access Network